zancas/resume/za_resume.rst

   - Arlington National Cemetary
   - Headquarters Marine Corps "8th & I"
   - The White House
-* performed the varied tasks of a Marine Rifleman
+* performed the varied tasks of a Marine Rifleman, promoted to Sergeant with only 3 years of service

 Education:
 ''''''''''